-Brian Fuller had an interesting blog post on “Industry events need to get more social.”
+Brian Fuller had an interesting blog post on why you should circle the chairs in a meeting to increase audience participation at “Industry events need to get more social.”

 Panels and speeches at events are the live equivalent of newspaper publishing: We talk, you listen.
 Newspapers and magazines have been pounded for the better part of a decade that the we-say, you read model isn’t what people want in the age of ubiquitous and constant information.
 Why should it be the same for live events?

 Array the chairs in the room in a great circle around the presenter(s).
 Everyone has to look at everyone else; no one hides; everyone’s forced to be attentive and stay off their laptops and cell phones.
 The circular set-up makes conversation easier.
 Up the ante by removing microphones from the speakers and panelists.
 Make sure the moderators really know how to facilitate a conversation, even if it means calling on people in the audience.
 Phil Donahue meets sub-threshold leakage.

 These are great suggestions but they have a few things working against them.
 And I say this as someone who really likes the round table format and has used it many times:

 - We did the EDA Bloggers Birds of a Feather this way at DAC 2008 and ICCAD 2008.

 - We structured the “Managing Project Health” Birds of a Feather at DAC 2009 as lightning talks followed by discussion in the audience.